Bitcoin's Orphan Blocks Explained

 Do orphan blocks result in lost transactions?

-Orphan blocks do not cause transactions to be lost.
-Instead, any transactions contained within an orphaned block are returned to the mempool, awaiting confirmation in a future block.
+No, orphan blocks do not cause transactions to be lost.
+The transactions contained within an orphan block are returned to the mempool to be included in a future block on the main chain.

 How often do orphan blocks occur?